genzellab/CBD/Spectrograms/preprocessing/README.md

 # Data preprocessing

-- preprocessing_pelin.m: Main script to run alignment.
+- preprocessing_spec.m: Main script to run alignment.
 Adapted from Victor's script.

+- functions:
+-- clean_dataset_spec.m
 ## IMPORTANT: The PFC data was not (bandpass) filtered.

 The results of this function were: